 800 watts motor

 3 year limited warranty

-Our budget pick is Hamilton Beach model 67608A.
+Our budget pick is Hamilton Beach Pro Juicer Machine.
 It’s a centrifugal juicer with a nice vertical design and stainless steel panels, and we believe there may be another color available, so the aesthetics work well.
 It actually works very well on soft fruits, producing a lovely smooth and pulp-free result.
 We found that creating orange juice, or using fruits like grapes and celery required no cutting before feeding into the chute which cuts down on prep but apples still needed quartering as expected with most ‘Big Mouth’ style chutes.
 For its price, it is a good performer but perhaps not for those looking to juice lots at one time.